lucywang000/clj-statecharts/docs/content/docs/actions.md

 ### Entry/Exit Actions

 Entry actions are defined on a state, and are executed whenever this state is entered.
+Similar for exit actions - they are executed whenever leaving the state.

 ```clojure
 {:states